-For the New Way of Working to be successful in effectively supporting national governmentsachieve development goals, assistance to vulnerable populations must be simultaneousaiming to achieve measurable impact in meeting needs whilst also reducing needand vulnerability as waystations towards the 2030 Agenda.
-Development action will need to be more risk tolerant, and more flexible through context-adaptable programming..Peacebuilding actors will work to address root causes of conflicts and crises, which often stem from or accompanied by violations and neglect of human rights At the same time, humanitarian action should be placed within the broader context of aid clearly indicating what gap it strives to fill and the actions and indicators required to phase out and normalize this delivery this.
+For this vision to be successful, and stakeholders different streams of assistance to vulnerable populations must be simultaneous, with principled humanitarian action, aiming to achieve measurable impact in meeting immediate current needs whilst over time other efforts also reducing needs future needs and vulnerability as waystations towards the 2030 Agenda on sustainable development.
+Development action will need to be more responsive, more risk focused, and more flexible through context-adaptable programming, including a stronger focus on presence and impact in communities and a flexible approach in terms of working with fragile/transitional institutions.
+Wherever relevant, Peacebuilding efforts will need to be more focussed on engaging national stakeholders and more risk tolerant work, in support to local actors, to address root causes of conflicts and crises, are and ensure that violations and neglect of human rights are front and centre of their strategies..
+At the same time, humanitarian action should be placed within the broader context of aid, while protecting the humanitarian space, clearly indicating what needs it strives to address and the actions and indicators required by relevant stakeholders to phase out humanitarian aid and people access to services and protection transfer service delivery to non-humanitarian assistance providers and/or institutions over time.

-In practice, this will require strong leadership and a coherent approach in analysis, planning, and programming towards reinforcement of local capacities; building institutions, strengthening resilience , addressing root causes, better anticipating and preventing crises, as well as coordinated and joined up programmes. ; and joint monitoring and evaluation to assess progress.
+the New Way of Working national systems and to shocks programming.
+As far as the UN is concerned, the UN Development System reform process and inform corrective action. the efforts to rationalize and make more efficient analysis should be capitalized on.

-The New Way of Working will also require a renewed investment in participation ofaffected populations.
-We cannot succeed without accountability to and by those most affected by protracted crises.
-Shared responsibility requires inclusivity, bringing in national, local, and affected populations not as beneficiaries but as equal partners i in analysis and programme design, in achieving collective outcomes and monitoring results.
+This calls for a renewed investment in the participation of, local and focus on, national actors and affected populations.
+We cannot succeed without accountability to and by those most affected by crises.
+Shared responsibility requires inclusivity, national and local actors and affected populations must be included nto analysis, programme design information sharing, and monitoring and evaluating results.
 Grievance and dialogue mechanisms are key.

 Changes required to make this approach work are institutionally and financially complex.
-Given the magnitude of the task, the New Way of Working will need to be context-specific..A priori, guidance need to emphasize an approach that learn from the field to clarify gaps and focus on achieving better outcomes.
-Based on the challenges we currently face four priority areas should guide the early phases of implementation:
+The New Way of Working is context-specific and enabled through flexible structures and support mechanisms at the global level.
+A priori, guidance need to emphasize an approach that learn from the field to clarify gaps and focus on achieving better outcomes.
+Based on the challenges we currently face four priority areas should guide the early phases of changing the way we work together:

-Invest in consistent and sound joint situation and contextanalysis to establish a joint problem statement and shared understanding of priorities based on reliable data as well as the capacities available to address them.
-This joint analysis, conducted by all relevant actors led by the UN RC/HC, should identify the areas and population groups of greatest need, risks and vulnerabilities including their drivers and root causes.
+Invest in consistent and sound joint context and risk analysis to establish a joint problem statement and shared understanding of priorities based on reliable data as well as the capacities available to address them.
+This joint analysis, conducted on a regular basis by all relevant actors led by the UN RC/HC, should identify the areas and population groups of greatest need, risks and vulnerabilities including their drivers and root causes.